cheshmi/plot_sparse/README.md

 Plot a graph from a sparse matrix in Matrix Market format.

 # Requirement
 The script uses ngraph library and Graphvis.
+Dependencies are resolved by the script.

 # Installation
 `